 By building shame resilience and becoming less critical of ourselves and others, we can move from perfect to good enough.

-For more strategies and tips to bust perfection and thrive under stress, click here for a free copy of Addicted to Busy: Your Blueprint for Burnout Prevention.
+For more strategies and tips to bust perfection and thrive under stress, go to our On-Demand Resource Center and find free tools to help prevent burnout and promote resilience.

 Aydemir, O., & Icelli, I. (2013).
 Burnout: risk factors.
 In Burnout for Experts, 119-143 (Sabine Bahrer-Kohler, Ed.)
 London, England: Springer.